Mike-Tran/weatherStation/README.md

 # weatherStation

 This is a single page weather app that shows the current weather for the week for any zip code within the United Sates, with detailed information including precipitation, wind speed, and humidity.
+Information will be retrieved from the OpenWeather API.

 ## User Stories: